dotnet/docs-maui/docs/ios/remote-simulator.md

 ## Enable the remote iOS simulator for Windows

 The remote iOS simulator for Windows is enabled by default.
-However, if it's been previously disabled it can be enabled in Visual Studio by navigating to **Tools > Options > Xamarin > iOS Settings** and and ensuring that **Remote Simulator to Windows** is checked:
+However, if it's been previously disabled it can be enabled in Visual Studio by navigating to **Tools > Options > Xamarin > iOS Settings** and ensuring that **Remote Simulator to Windows** is checked:

 :::image type="content" source="media/remote-simulator/enable-remote-simulator.png" alt-text="Visual Studio checkbox to enable the iOS remote simulator.":::